 Within the faculty of Aerospace engineering the VSV makes sure the students have a vote in the educational program and functions like a quality control group.
 Also, the VSV sells the books needed in the curriculum at the lowest price possible.
-Besides the educational activities the VSV also sees it as its duty to let her members get acquainted with the business segment of the Aerospace sector.
-In order to do so, the VSV organises workshop and excursions, and the Space and Aviation wing both organise a 5 day trip within Europe, to visit all sorts of companies related to their branch.
-Also there is one big study tour every year, where 30 students visit companies far abroad (like China and Japan) for 3 to 4 weeks in a row.
+Besides the educational activities the VSV also sees it as its duty to let her members get acquainted with the career segment of the Aerospace sector.
+In order to do so, the VSV organises workshop and excursions, and the Space and Aviation department both organise a 5 day trip within Europe, to visit all sorts of companies related to their branch.
+Also there is one big study tour every year, where 30 students visit companies far abroad (like Dubai and the United States) for 3 to 4 weeks in a row.

 Besides organising all this, the VSV also publishes.
 Every year we publish a yearbook, which contains all the reports and pictures off the activities organized the last year.
-Besides this yearbook, the VSV also publishes a glossy full colour magazine, the Leonardo Times, which appears four times a year.
+Besides this yearbook, the VSV also publishes a full colour magazine, the Leonardo Times, which appears four times a year and has a circulation of over four thousand copies.
 This magazine contains technical articles, company profiles and other Aerospace related material.